 Feelings of accomplishment, self-sufficiency, and independence contribute to a child’s enjoyment and continue to fuel a sense of self-worth and happiness as they grow into adulthood.
 And children are more than capable of “working” and still enjoying the process and the benefits for their developing minds.

-By using chores to teach your children skills that will help them navigate the road to well-adjusted adulthood, you create a strong, reliable foundation for a satisfying life.
-Starting at an early age and letting your children progressively take on more responsibility will help develop positive habits and develop the life skills children learn through chores that will last a lifetime.
+Chores will teach your children skills to create a strong, reliable foundation for a satisfying life and well-adjusted adulthood.
+Introducing chores at an early age and letting your children progressively take on more responsibility will help develop positive habits and develop the life skills children learn through chores that will last a lifetime.

 Valuable Life Skills Children Learn Through Chores